izetent/react-native-aliyun-onekey/README.md

 import {useCallback} from 'react';
 import {useRef} from 'react';
 import {Platform} from 'react-native';
-import * as onePassSDK from 'react-native-onepass-alibaba-dlxk';
+import * as onePassSDK from 'react-native-ali-one-pass';
-import {useDispatch, useSelector} from 'react-redux';
+import {useDispatch} from 'react-redux';
-import {easyLogin} from '../apis/login';
-import {
-  selectIsLogin,
-  setFirstlogin,
-  setLogin,
-  setUserInfoAsync,
-} from '../redux/features/userSlice';
-import {navigate, navigationRef, reset} from '../router/RootNavigation';
-import {onEvent} from '../utils/BaiduMobStat';
-import {sendSentryWithScope} from '../utils/sentry';
-import {ToastCustom} from '../utils/utils';

 export async function setUIConfig() {
   const operatorType = await onePassSDK.getOperatorType();